 ‘Art, craft and design embody some of the highest forms of human creativity.’
 (The National Curriculum)

 At Warren Park Primary School, we highly value the creative curriculum.
 As Picasso once said, “All children are artists” and, within every Art lesson, our vision is to bring out the artist from within every individual.
-Through careful selection, sequencing and cross-curricular links, our high-quality art education will allow children to discover a passion for the subject and to have the opportunity to develop and broaden their creativity through cross-curricular linked schemes of work.
+Through careful selection, sequencing and cross-curricular links, our high-quality art education will allow children to discover a passion for the subject and to have the opportunity to develop and broaden their knowledge and creativity through varied schemes of work.
 Through engaging and inspiring lessons, pupils are taught the key skills and techniques within:

 - ICT linked Art.

 Within lessons, children focus on learning and developing their artistic techniques using colour, pattern, texture, line, shape, form and space.
 This equips them with the knowledge and skills to experiment, invent and create their own works of Art, craft and design.
 Ongoing professional development facilitates and supports quality first teaching with an emphasis on clear instructions and modelling.
 As children develop, targeted questioning and feedback ensures appropriate levels of challenge for all pupils whilst enabling those at Greater Depth to dive even deeper.

 Children at Warren Park study, and are inspired by, a range of artists, both past and present, and use this work to make links to their own.
 Through intelligent curriculum design, opportunities to rehearse, review and test skills are continually woven into the teaching sequence.
 At Warren Park, we have provided children with exciting and memorable life experiences such as a ‘Skype’ call to a current artist, alongside museum visits, which enrich the children’s passion for learning.
 In addition, we develop a critical thinking mentality whilst also discussing the contribution it has on culture and the world around us.